mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 ### Use Case

-This method is very useful if you are inserting multiple rows towards the database.
+This method is very useful if you are inserting multiple rows towards the database in a very speedy manner.
 It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

 If you are working to insert range of rows from 1000 or beyond, then use this method over the [InsertAll](/operation/insertall) operation.